 Nursing staff trained by the unit can lose interest or be transferred out of the region where they can no longer be supervised.
 We have dealt with this risk by more careful selection procedures and favouring those from mission, rather than government units, who are not subject to transfer.
-We have also employed a nurse-trainer to visit and support the nurses who have attended for training.
+We have also employed a nurse-trainer to visit and support in their own places of work the nurses who have attended for training.

 Donors will receive a twice yearly illustrated newsletter with full reporting of all activities at the centre and its staff including anonymised patient histories and updates about the supported outreach centres.
 Ndi Moyo has also expanded its website and Facebook page.

 Amount Heading Description £8,320 Staff Clinical care, teaching and support £3,840 Medical supplies Drugs, dressings etc £2,080 Vehicle costs Transport to patient homes & to outreach centres £1,760 Admin and upkeep Upkeep of clinic buildings, power, computers etc

 Malawi is a very poor country with most of the population in rural areas some distance from health care facilities.
 Doctors are few, medicines in short supply and radiotherapy not available.
 HIV/AIDS prevalence is 10% and has resulted in a high chronic disease burden with increase in cancers often in young people.
 Many have died leaving their children unsupported, and for those that survive the health and education options are limited.